 The orientation programme has proved to be very popular as it gives students the opportunity to meet staff from the International Student Support Office, academic staff, Students’ Union representatives and, of course, fellow students.
 The programme includes tours of the University’s academic and recreational facilities and the city of Belfast.
 Students will also be given advice on adjusting to university academic study, life in university accommodation, living expenses and local immigration requirements.

-Further information and a registration form for the International Students' Orientation Programme and the Meet and Greet Service is available on the International Student Support Office website.
+Further information and a registration form for the International Students' Orientation Programme is available on the International Student Support website.

 To support your studies and your computing needs - there are many Student Computer Areas (SCAs), offering excellent computing faciliites, located throughout the campus.
 The University provides you with support in a number of different ways.
 To find out more, visit the Information Services website.